My son just started his first part-time job. Can he open an IRA?

 Opening an IRA is also a great opportunity to talk to your son about the time value of saving.
 That is, the sooner you start saving, the easier it is to reach your goals.

-Use the on the SECs website, Investor.gov, to run different saving and retirement goal scenarios to illustrate this point.
+Use the Compound Interest Calculator on the SEC’s website, Investor.gov, to run different saving and retirement goal scenarios to illustrate this point.
 Start with a fixed goal, like $1 million.
-Then show him how much hed have to save each month if he starts at 22.
-Next see how much hed have to save each month if he started at 42.
+Then show him how much he’d have to save each month if he starts at 22.
+Next see how much he’d have to save each month if he started at 42.

 For more money activities for your child, visit our Money As You Grow section.